 - Institutions may condense preclinical curricula and allot less time for Level 1 exam preparation.
 These changes may also impact the Level 2 curriculum.

 - Students will need to become familiar with a new testing interface.
 While the NBOME’s new interface improves on the previous model, students will need time to adjust.

 Prepare for New Testing Procedures With Medlearnity

 The NBOME’s updated COMLEX level 1 score range and testing interface will reward flexible, hardworking students.
 You can register for COMLEX Level 1 tutoring from Medlearnity to access practice exams that mimic the new Prometric interface.
-We encourage you to request a free trial today!
+We encourage you to request a free trial with one of our COMPLEX Level 1 online tutors today!